David Morrissey: 2010s

 Morrissey returned to a weekly television role at the end of 2010 playing police detective Tom Thorne in Thorne, a six-part television series for Sky1 that was adapted from Mark Billingham's novels Sleepyhead and Scaredy Cat.
 After reading Lifeless during his time filming The Water Horse in New Zealand, Morrissey searched the Internet for more information.
 He found an interview in which Billingham stated his preference for Morrissey to play Thorne should a screen adaptation ever be made.
 When he returned to the UK, Morrissey arranged a meeting with Billingham and the two began developing the TV series.
 Morrissey shadowed officers in the Metropolitan Police's murder unit during their duties to learn about their jobs.
 He discovered that the officers felt undervalued in their jobs, and he incorporated these feelings into the series.
 Sky first broadcast the series on 10 October.
 Morrissey received approval for the role; Andrea Mullaney wrote in The Scotsman, "Morrissey is never less than watchable and he brings a brooding presence to the role of Thorne." and Adam Sweeting for The Arts Desk called him "authentic as the phlegmatic, low-key Thorne."

 In 2011, Morrissey starred as Robert Carne in South Riding, and played Dunlop in the Lionsgate crime drama feature Blitz.
 In May 2011, he returned to the Everyman Theatre to play the eponymous king in Macbeth.
 Morrissey talked about the role to criminologists, to draw parallels with real-life serial killers, and focused on Macbeth's status as a war hero and his childless relationship with Lady Macbeth.
 Morrissey's performance was commended by Laura Davis in the Liverpool Daily Post, who highlighted his delivery of his lines and portrayal of Macbeth "[shifting] from straight-spined statesman to a fervent slayer".
 Clare Brenan of The Observer offered similar praise but noted that Morrissey's vocal inflections were sometimes "flat and rushed".
-Continuing his roles in Shakespeare productions, Morrissey played Northumberland in a BBC Two production of Richard II, broadcast in July 2012.
+Continuing his roles in Shakespeare productions, Morrissey played Northumberland in "Richard II", a BBC Two film adaptation of the play of the same name and the first episode of the series The Hollow Crown, broadcast in July 2012.